 Among many vague legal classifications is that of rape, which can only be established under Egyptian law if actual penetration can be evidenced.

-Due to Sakr’s NGO adhering to international agreed-upon classifications of what constitutes sexual and gender-based violence, the legal condition in Egypt only makes her job harder to see through.
+Due to Asmaa’s NGO adhering to international agreed-upon classifications of what constitutes sexual and gender-based violence, the legal condition in Egypt only makes her job harder to see through.

 Moreover, while this can offer a positive sense of refugees blending into Egyptian society it can also be problematic, considering that many of these refugees have no recognised passports or any identification save for that issued by the UNHCR giving them refugee status.

-“They lose everything, including their identity,” exclaims Sakr.
+“They lose everything, including their identity,” exclaims Asmaa.

 “They pretty much lose everything that they are.”